fractalysid/SkyMoG/SkyMoG.md

 ## Mods

 Time to start downloading and installing the mods.
 You'll be doing this through MO with just a few exceptions.
+And remember to endorse the mods you like!!!

 ### Unoffical Patches
 1. [USLEEP](http://www.nexusmods.com/skyrim/mods/71214/?)